IanMulvany/2015-09-oxford-xml-summer-school/oss-revolutions-in-publishing.md

 ### Business models / Open Access

 From the business point of view we will look at the rise of open access, discuss the different flavours of open access, and discuss the how creative commons licences can support the goals of open access.
-We will look at how commercial and non commerical publishers have adopted open access.
+We will look at how commercial and non-commerical publishers have adopted open access.
 We will look at growing number of government and funder open access mandates, and
 ask whether this means that open access is a lock in as the only viable publishing model in the future.

+TODO: Insert OA slides here!

 #### Subscription

+- reader/librarian pays
+  Can be argued that this fairly places the burden of the costs of production on the target market, however IMO the bundling that happens in big deals makes this argument less water tight.

 - low risk for the publisher